1m1-github/FairMarket/whitepaper/main.typ

 \ \
 An _economy_ is a set of #emph[trade]s.
 The event of a _bid_ getting _serviced_ is a _trade_.
 If this market model provides the _fairest_ valuation and with it the _fairest_ trade, then the resulting _economy_ is _fairest_ _economy_ possible.
 \ \
-Micro-economics teaches us that (specilization and) *fair* trading improves the value of all parties.
+Micro-economics teaches us that (specilization and) *fair* trading improves the value of all parties @adamsmith @davidricardo.

 \ \
 == Maximum value $arrow.l.r.double$ Supply = _time_